translate/translate/docs/commands/pofilter_tests.rst

 urls
 ----

-checks to see that URLs are not translated
+Checks to see that URLs are not translated

 This checks only basic URLs (http, ftp, mailto etc.) not all URIs (e.g. afp, smb, file).
 Generally, you don't want to translate URLs, unless they are